VojtekLukas/english-for-designers/work.md

 **Café-Bar Baribal (logo, menu, photos)**

 In 2022 i did complete visual of Café-Bar Baribal based in Jičín, i shoot promo pictures of foods and drinks, designed the logo and created the menu and wie list.
 Shortly after we shoot a short commercial for IG and few reels.
+This was my first real cotract as a photographer and designer.

 ![logo bar](bear-logo-FINAL-v1-krev.png)